deepakdp17/BMI-Calculator/README.md

 BMI = Weight / (Height)^2

 This site does every calculation in client brower using JavaScript.
-It uses Alertify a jQuery plugin for showing alert messages in different format.
+It uses Alertify, a jQuery plugin for showing alert messages in different format.